 This file, with an extension of .cmscfg, contains information in XML format to configure the Keyfactor Command database.
-This file can be generated by installing Keyfactor Command, running the configuration wizard and populating all the fields as desired, and then saving a copy of the configuration either with or without a password to encrypt sensitive information in the file (see Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) on page 46).
-Keyfactor strongly recommends using a password to protect production files.
+This file can be generated by installing Keyfactor Command, running the configuration wizard and populating all the fields as desired, and then saving a copy of the configuration either with or without a password to encrypt sensitive information in the file (see Install the Keyfactor Command Components on the Keyfactor Command Server(s) on page 87).
+Keyfactor highly recommends using a strong password to protect the file.
+A file that has not been protected with a password will be missing the sensitive information that would be protected by the password encryption (e.g. service account passwords).